publiccodenet/blog/_posts/2020-12-02-summer-2020-newsletter.md

 ### Codebase stewardship

 * We currently have 2 codebases under stewardship: [Signalen](https://publiccode.net/codebases/signalen.html) and [OpenZaak](https://publiccode.net/codebases/openzaak.html).
 Both codebases are focused on growing their open source communities in 2020.
-* In June, we built a prototype product marketing website fo OpenZaak: <openzaak.org>.
+* In June, we built a prototype product marketing website for OpenZaak: [openzaak.org](https://openzaak.org/).
 * In July, [Felix](https://publiccode.net/team/felix-faassen.html) blogged about his experiences with the OpenZaak market consultation.
 [Read his blogpost](https://blog.publiccode.net/codebase%20stewardship/2020/07/01/openzaak-market-consultation-workshops.html).
 * Also in July, [Alba](https://twitter.com/Alba_Roza) developed a communications plan for Signalen, finished a 🎥 [video introducing Signalen](https://www.youtube.com/watch?v=I2Z-mRFt3pg), and launched the Signalen communications steering group.
 * Throughout July and August, [Eric](https://publiccode.net/team/eric-herman.html) and [Jan](https://publiccode.net/team/jan-ainali.html) worked with the Signalen and OpenZaak codebase communities to bring the codebases closer to Standard compliance (for example [adding a licence header to each source code file in OpenZaak](https://github.com/open-zaak/open-zaak/pull/672)).